 Since at least 2017, Sonoma County has required that all health care facilities establish an influenza vaccination program requiring that all health care workers providing direct patient care receive an annual influenza vaccine or wear a mask.
-The Order applied every influenza season thereafter.
+The Order applied to every influenza season thereafter.

 The Health Officer has the authority to "take measures as may be necessary to prevent and control the spread of disease within the territory under their jurisdiction" (Health and Safety Code §120175).
 State law requires that general acute care hospitals and certain other health care facilities offer influenza vaccination to employees and, for those employees who decline vaccination, maintain a record of the signed declination form (Health and Safety Code §1288.7; CA Code of Regulations §5199 Aerosol Transmissible Diseases).

 All health care and specified congregate facilities in Sonoma County must implement an influenza vaccination program requiring all staff to receive an annual influenza vaccination.